-Double click on Character Map Transformation to configure it
+Double click on the SSIS Character Map Transformation to configure it

-- Destination: We have an option to select, Whether we want to replace the original column or we want to add this as a new column.
-In this example we are using New column option.
+- Destination: We have an option to select, Whether we want to replace the original column.
+Or we want to add this as a new column.
+In this example, we are using the New column option.

 - Operation: We already discussed above

 - Output Alias: Specify the new column name.
-It acts same as ALIAS column in SQL
+It acts the same as ALIAS column in SQL

-For the time being we are using only Upper and Lower but you can try all the available options in SSIS character map transformation.
+For the time being, we are using only Upper and Lower.
+However, you can try all the available options in SSIS character map transformation.
 Click ok.

 Here we are selecting the Character Map Transformation in SSIS table from the Database

-STEP 7: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check whether the source columns accurately mapped to the destination columns.

-NOTE: If your input column names and destination column names are same then, the intelligence will automatically map.
-If there is any changes in the column names (any alias columns or any calculated columns) then we have map them manually.
+NOTE: If your input column names and destination column names are the same, the intelligence automatically maps.
+If there are any changes in the column names (any alias or calculated columns), we have to map them manually.